Lancashire v Hampshire: James Anderson takes 4-20 as Red Rose win by innings

 Gareth Berg, the last Hampshire wicket to fall, top-scored with 49, while James Vince's 29 was the next best individual effort.

-Lancashire have gone above Hampshire and Yorkshire up to second in Division One behind leaders Essex, who beat Warwickshire on Thursday - also by an innings.
+Lancashire have gone above Hampshire and Yorkshire up to second in Division One, 14 points behind leaders Essex, who beat Warwickshire - also by an innings.